fenar/cnvopen5gcore/README.md

 [Enabling SCTP on OCP Reference](https://docs.openshift.com/container-platform/4.7/networking/using-sctp.html#nw-sctp-enabling_using-sctp) <br>

 Note-1: Wait for machine config to be applied on all worker nodes and all worker nodes come back in to ready state.
 Check with; ''oc get nodes'' <br>
-Note-2: Add your project "open5gcore" to OSM ServiceMeshMemberRoll under your istio control plane namespace (ex; istio-system)<br><br>
+Note-2: Add your project "open5gcore" to OSM ServiceMeshMemberRoll under your istio control plane namespace (ex; istio-system)<br>

 ----